-APMG, MPR, and SCPR are organized under Chapter 317 of Minnesota Statutes as nonprofit organizations.
-The Internal Revenue Service (IRS) has determined that APMG is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code (IRC) and is not a private foundation, as it qualifies under Section 509(a)(3) of the IRC.
-The IRS has determined that MPR and SCPR are tax-exempt organizations under Section 501(c)(3) of the IRC and are not private foundations, as they qualify under Section 509(a)(1) as organizations defined under Section 170(b)(1)(A)(vi) of the IRC.
+APMG, MPR and SCPR are organized under Chapter 317 of Minnesota Statutes as nonprofit organizations.
+The Internal Revenue Service (IRS) has determined that APMG is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code (the Code) and is not a private foundation, as it qualifies under Section 509(a)(3) of the Code.
+The IRS has determined that MPR and SCPR are tax-exempt organizations under Section 501(c)(3) of the Code and are not private foundations, as they gualify under Section 509(a)(1) as organizations defined under Section 170(b)(1)(A)(vi) of the Code.
 The Minnesota Department of Revenue has determined that APMG, MPR, and SCPR are exempt from Minnesota income taxes under Section 290.05 Subdivision 9 of Minnesota Statutes.
-The state of California Franchise Tax Board has determined that SCPR is exempt from California franchise or income taxes under Section 2370(1)(d) of the California Code.
+The State of California Franchise Tax Board has determined that SCPR is exempt from California franchise or income taxes under Section 2370(1)(d) of the California Code.
 Clearspring is a wholly owned, taxable, for-profit subsidiary of APMG.
 APMG and its nonprofit affiliates are engaged in certain activities that result in taxable unrelated business income.
-APMG and its affiliates recorded a tax expense of \$8,000 for the year ended June 30, 2022, which is included in administrative expenses on the consolidated statement of activities.
+APMG and its nonprofit affiliates are engaged in certain activities that result in taxable unrelated business income.
+APMG and its affiliates recorded a tax benefit of \$3,000 for the year ended June 30, 2023, which is included in administrative expenses on the consolidated statement of activities.